An EFT origin of Secluded Dark Matter: Results

 \section{Results}

 In this section, we discuss various constraints on the parameter space of the broad scenario under consideration that come from the theory and relevant experiments.
 The former set includes the one originating in the requirement of the VS and the DS to be out of a thermal equilibrium and the others concerning the perturbativity of the (effective) coupling parameters $\lambda_i$'s and $C_\tau$'s.
-The latter set stems from the demand of achieving a successful BBN and compliance with the photon flux observed by an experiment like the Fermi-LAT in its bid to find indirect signatures of the DM.
+The latter set stems from the demand for achieving a successful BBN, from compliance with the photon flux observed by an experiment like the Fermi-LAT in its bid to find indirect signatures of the DM and also from the requirement of satisfying the LFUV constraint.
 We carry out a thorough study of the scenario by numerically solving the Boltzmann equations presented in section~\ref{Boltzmann_equation} and estimate the DM relic abundance for both the cases introduced in section~\ref{Model}.